wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-spark-install.md

 ###<a name="sparkshell"></a>Use the Spark shell to run interactive queries
 Perform the following steps to run Spark queries from an interactive Spark shell.
 In this section, we run a Spark query on a sample data file (/example/data/gutenberg/davinci.txt) that is available on HDInsight clusters by default.

 1. From the Azure Management Portal, enable Remote Desktop for the cluster you created with Spark installed, and then remote into the cluster.
-For instructions, see <a href="/documentation/articles/hdinsight-administer-use-management-portal-v1/#rdp" target="_blank">Connect to HDInsight clusters using RDP</a>.
+For instructions, see [Connect to HDInsight clusters using RDP](/documentation/articles/hdinsight-administer-use-management-portal-v1#rdp).

 2. In the Remote Desktop Protocol (RDP) session, from the desktop, open the Hadoop command line (from a desktop shortcut), and navigate to the location where Spark is installed; for example, **C:\apps\dist\spark-1.2.0**.